bhanu-atmakuri/Hackabyte-Website/hackabyte/README-DEPLOY.md

-# Hackabyte Website Deployment Guide
+# Hackabyte Website Deployment Guide - 404 Error Fix

 This document provides detailed instructions for deploying the Hackabyte website to Vercel, addressing the 404 error issues that may occur during deployment.

-## Pre-Deployment Fixes Applied
+## Latest Fixes for 404 Errors in Development and Production

-We've made several changes to fix the 404 issues:
+We've made comprehensive changes to fix navigation issues in both environments:

+1. **Environment-Specific Configuration**:
+   - Modified Next.js config to use different settings in development vs. production
+   - Updated middleware to bypass static files and properly handle HTML files
+   - Changed 404 page to use client-side navigation for better reliability

-1. **Added Vercel Configuration**:
+2. **Enhanced Vercel Configuration**:
-   - Added rewrite rules in `vercel.json` to ensure proper routing
+   - Added proper security headers for production
-   - Set environment variables for authentication
+   - Configured filesystem handling in routes with a fallback 404 handler
+   - Set up explicit rewrites that work with Vercel's architecture
-   - Configured clean URLs and trailing slash behavior
+   - Made clean URL and trailing slash settings consistent

-2. **Updated Next.js Configuration**:
-   - Added fallback routing
-   - Aligned Next.js and Vercel URL handling settings
-   - Added rewrites for 404 handling

-3. **Added Fallback Files**:
-   - Created `public/404.html` for static fallback
-   - Added `src/app/index.html` for root path redirects
+3. **Improved Error Handling**:
+   - Updated client-side error boundaries to catch and handle runtime errors
+   - Made 404 pages compatible with both environments using dynamic base URL calculation

+## Development vs. Production Behavior

+- **Development**: Regular Next.js routing with no special rewrites or fallbacks
+- **Production**: Special rewrites and fallbacks that ensure users never see a raw 404 error

 ## Deployment Checklist